 Ok, I’m All Set!
 Tell Me About These Oahu Waterfall Hikes!

 If you’ve done one of the waterfall hikes on Oahu, odds are you’ve done Manoa Falls.
 The path is nice and obvious, there is a ton of shade (as with all of Oahu’s waterfall hikes), and the falls themselves are absolutely stunning.
-It’s not too difficult, so it should take you around 45 minutes to reach the waterfall.
+Basically, it’s an easy waterfall hike on Oahu, and it should take you around 45 minutes to reach the waterfall.
 The trail is less than a mile one-way, but there will be some pausing to let other hikers pass.
 Unfortunately, you cannot swim in the pool at the bottom of the Manoa Falls hike.

 There is parking available for this hike for $5.
 If you are military, be sure to ask for a military discount, which will make parking only $3.